 Databases with a native GUID data type, such as personal geodatabases and Microsoft SQL Server, store global ID and GUID values as 16 bytes.
 Databases without a native GUID data type store them as 38 bytes.

 Some notes on global IDs

 - GUID fields can be added to geodatabase datasets using the Fields tab on the Properties dialog box of a feature, or the Add Field command in the table window.

 - The Add Global ID command is available for stand-alone feature classes, tables, and attributed relationship classes in geodatabases.
 It cannot be executed on individual datasets in a feature dataset; it can only be run on the entire feature dataset.
 It also cannot be run on tables in a database.

 - If a Global ID column already exists, the command leaves the old column; it doesn't drop and add a new Global ID column.

 - If you add a feature class to a feature dataset in a geodatabase and want to add a Global ID column to it, you need to run the Add Global ID command on the feature dataset.
 This will add a Global ID column to the new feature class and any feature classes that don't already have a Global ID column.
-Feature classes that already have a Global ID column remain unchanged.
+Feature classes already having a Global ID column will remain unchanged.